sanjaypatel2525/sanjaypatel2525.github.io/_posts/2018-02-10-issue-with-cached-static-content.md

 Pros:

-Unlike first one it doesn't require any changes to other files on each deployment Can be used to minfy and compress files as well
+Unlike first one it doesn't require any changes to other files on each deployment Can be used to minify and compress files as well

 Cons:
 * One time setup requires some time and depending on how complex is you project structuring it might require lot of changes.